uliana1one/KeyPass/docs/api.md

 ### **Example Implementation APIs** (Boilerplate Code)
 These functions and interfaces are implemented in the React and Vanilla JavaScript examples.
 They provide UI components and wallet selection workflows.

+### **Backend API Endpoints** (Express Proxy Server)
+The backend Express server proxies requests from the frontend to external blockchain APIs (e.g., Etherscan, Alchemy, Polkadot RPC) and provides endpoints for credential data and verification.
+The frontend is typically configured to proxy `/api` requests to this backend.

 ---